Sourdough Hot Cross Buns

 - Flour, water, and olive oil for the crosses

 - Place the sourdough starter, flour, zests, sugar, and spices in a large bowl or in the bowl of an electric mixer.
 Lightly beat the eggs with the raw honey, milk and water, then add to the sourdough/flour mixture.
 Mix until completely combined and a very sticky dough has formed.
 Cover and let sit for 20 minutes.

 - Mix in the fruit and the salt.
 The dough will be a rather wet dough, but resist the urge to add more flour.
 Knead until the dough begins to look smooth and shiny, about 20 minutes by hand or 10 minutes with the mixer.

 - Add in the cubes of butter, one at a time.
 The kneading action will incorporate it and create a gorgeous, rich dough.
 Knead until all the butter is fully incorporated, once again resisting the urge to add more flour.
+(You may add 2-3 tablespoons of flour ONLY if the dough at this point is super-sticky AND if you measured your flour by volume rather than weight.
+Remember: Too little flour is better than too much flour!)
 The final dough should be very soft, but not at all sticky.

 - Place the dough in a lightly oiled bowl and let it sit for 1 hour.
 After an hour, punch it down gently by folding it over on itself a number of times on a floured board, then place it back in the bowl to rise another hour.

 - Divide dough into 24 pieces and shape each into a small roll.
 Place rolls in a buttered 9×13 baking dish, close but not quite touching.
 Leave at room temperature until doubled, about 2-4 hours.
 (As they rise, they will touch.
 This is exactly what you want, as the final result will be like pull-apart dinner rolls.)